What is Elementary Education, its Importance & What are the Issues with Elementary Education

 Infrastructure is a big problem that primary education faces in the country.
 It covers a whole lot of things that we will be debating in the coming paragraphs.

-The first reason why so many girl children choose to drop out of primary education is the toilet.
+The toilet is the first reason so many girl children drop out of primary education.
 Many primary schools don’t have separate toilets for girls.

 3. Usable Toilets for Children

-If toilets are there, then they are not clean so children can’t use them.
-So toilet is a big issue that our primary schools are facing.
+If toilets are there, then they are not clean, so children can’t use them.
+So the bathroom is a big issue that our primary schools are facing.

 4. Electricity